share-secrets-safely/cli/README.md

 like this: `sy sub base.json sub/ours.yaml <(sy vault show secret.yaml) < deployment.yml | kubectl apply -f -`

 ### Roadmap to 3.2

+#### Adding the `merge` subcommand

+The `merge` subcommand allows to combine json or yaml files.
+This is useful to partition context and data according to your needs, yet use all of the values in combination for substitution.
+This is particularly useful if some of that content was just decrypted from a vault.

+### Roadmap to 3.3

+#### Adding the `extract` subcommand

+The `extract` capability makes it feasible to store secrets in structured files like YAML or JSON, as it allows to extract pieces of data in various ways.
+Think `jq` but with native support for YAML files.

+### Roadmap to 3.4
 #### Improved UX and basic Web of Trust controls

  * [ ] Assure that the error messages provided when we can't find a partition are